char0n/vladimirgorej.com/_posts/2021-10-02-how-to-apply-apache2-license-to-your-open-source-software-project.md

 ---

 <p class="lead">
+Apache 2.0 License is one of the best OSS licenses to use in your Open Source software project, but do you actually know how to properly apply it?
+We'll go through all the common mistakes and show how to use the license correctly.
+</p>

 I've always been a <span class="fst-italic">3-Clause BSD License</span> (AKA <i>New BSD License</i> or <span class="fst-italic">Modified BSD License</span>) guy.
 As I've matured, my understanding of Open Source licensing has grown as well, and so have my requirements.
 When I start a new Open Source project now, I just use <strong>Apache 2.0 license</strong>.
 I want to point out that I am not a lawyer, and I am certainly not your lawyer.
 My legal opinions are based on research and lengthy conversations with legal departments of companies that I worked for.
-</p>

 ### Why Apache 2.0 license?